The Vermont Statutes Online

 (f) The compensation of members of the Board shall be fixed by the Commissioner of Human Resources.

-(a) No person shall discharge or in any manner discriminate against any employee because such employee has filed any complaint or instituted or caused to be instituted any proceeding under or related to this chapter or has testified or is about to testify in any such proceeding or because of the exercise by such employee on behalf of himself, herself, or others of any right afforded by this chapter.
+(a) No person shall discharge or in any manner discriminate against any employee because the employee has filed any complaint or instituted or caused to be instituted any proceeding under or related to this chapter or has testified or is about to testify in any such proceeding or because of the exercise by the employee on behalf of the employee or others of any right afforded by this chapter.

-(b) Any employee who believes that he or she has been discharged or otherwise discriminated against by any person in violation of this section may, within 30 days after such violation occurs, file a complaint with the Commissioner alleging such discrimination.
-Upon receipt of such complaint, the Commissioner shall cause such investigation to be made as he or she deems appropriate.
-If upon such investigation, the Commissioner determines that the provisions of this section have been violated, he or she shall bring an action in any appropriate State court against such person.
-In any such action, the State courts shall have jurisdiction, for cause shown to restrain violations of subsection (a) of this section and order all appropriate relief, including rehiring or reinstatement of the employee to his or her former position with back pay.
+(b) Any employee who believes that the employee has been discharged or otherwise discriminated against by any person in violation of this section may, within 30 days after the violation occurs, file a complaint with the Commissioner alleging the discrimination.
+Upon receipt of the complaint, the Commissioner shall conduct an investigation of the complaint as the Commissioner deems appropriate.
+If, after the investigation the Commissioner determines that the provisions of this section have been violated, the Commissioner shall bring an action in any appropriate State court against the person alleged to have violated this section.
+In any such action, the State courts shall have jurisdiction, for cause shown, to restrain violations of subsection (a) of this section and order all appropriate relief, including rehiring or reinstatement of the employee to the employee’s former position with back pay.

 An employee aggrieved by a violation of section 231 of this title may bring an action in Superior Court for appropriate relief, including reinstatement, triple wages, damages, costs, and reasonable attorney’s fees.
 Such an action may be brought in addition to or in lieu of an action under section 231 of this title.
 (Added 1989, No. 164 (Adj.
 Sess.).)